 Git began as a tool to manage source control for the Linux kernel.
 Today, it’s the de facto standard among software developers.
 In fact, its ubiquity is the reason developers have grown to depend on it for code collaboration.
 They know Git offers easy access to all their projects from virtually any platform.

-Git was never intended to scale so massively.
+Git version control was never intended to scale so massively.
 But that’s exactly what most organizations need it to do.
 Enterprises now face the daunting task of balancing developer needs against the implementation of Continuous Integration/Continuous Delivery (CI/CD) for better, faster, higher-quality releases.

 If you’re currently responsible for driving your DevOps pipeline, you probably don’t care about any of that.
 You just want things to work and meet your needs.
 You need to:

 - Simplify and unify change management across all DevOps processes.

 - Version all your build artifacts, code, and binaries — preferably in the same place.

 - Document, trace, and audit from end to end, to identify vulnerabilities and defects.